kazakitsu/field-level-inference/README.md

 # Cosmology inference at the field level with perturbative forward modeling

-A lightweight pipeline for field level Bayesian inference of large scale structure with JAX and NumPyro.
+A pipeline for field-level Bayesian inference of large scale structure with JAX and NumPyro.
 This repository connects a perturbative forward model to a field level likelihood and runs NUTS with a restartable state.

 *Based on Akitsu, Simonović, Chen, Cabass, and Zaldarriaga (arXiv:2509.xxxx).*